How To Set Up The Perfect Leopard Gecko Lighting

 When I realised that my geckos were pretty active during the day, I started to use UVB lights and my geckos were even more active and had a higher appetite.
 This proved to me that UVB lights have a positive effect on my geckos, so I stick with it.
 (I never noticed brighter colors though.)

 If you want to create a more natural habitat as well and are thinking about getting a UVB light, I have a recommendation.
-I use the bulb on the right for a very long time now, not only for Leopard geckos, but also for my Bearded dragons and I have to say that this is one of the best bulbs I´ve ever used.
+I use this bulb for a very long time now, not only for Leopard geckos, but also for my Bearded dragons and I have to say that this is one of the best bulbs I´ve ever used.

 I never had any problems with burned out bulbs.
 Further it also comes with a fixture which makes it easy to install.
 Simply place it on the screencover of your tank - that´s it.